odp309/final-project-01-webapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1.

+## Cloning or pulling the project

+Don't forget to use 'npm install' after cloning the project or pulling the project to make sure all dependencies are installed correctly.

+## File structure is based on Nisar Ahmed medium page

+Here's the medium page to check the file structure (https://medium.com/@mahmednisar/angular-architecture-best-practices-8e5a21e8056). the image of the file structure is here (https://miro.medium.com/v2/resize:fit:1400/format:webp/1*I4yan540n_ZMkDPWTo5Wwg.png)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.